-To help you stay safe this spring and summer, we've compiled a guide to protecting yourself from tick-borne infections.
+To help you stay safe, we've compiled a guide to protecting yourself from tick-borne infections.
 In this blog post, you'll learn how to avoid tick bites, how to recognise the signs and symptoms of Lyme disease and TBE, and when to seek medical assistance.

 Where are ticks found?

 Ticks live in many different outdoor environments but they are particularly common in grassy and wooded areas.
 You are therefore more at risk of being bitten if you take part in activities such as hiking, cycling or camping, but ticks can also sometimes be found in urban gardens.

 How to avoid tick-borne infections